-SketchUp Pro's forte is how simple it is to use.
+SketchUp Pro's major selling point is how simple it is to use, but it's still suitable for both professional and personal use.
 Large icons and customizable toolbars make it easy for CAD beginners without taking away the powerful tools professionals need.
-Despite its lack of a house wizard, a tool that walks you through the process of designing a house, this software makes it easy to create designs of all kinds.
+This software makes it easy to create designs of all kinds, and SketchUp Pro even offers VR model viewing to simulate walkthroughs.
 SketchUp Pro excels in designing and editing 2D and 3D concepts.
-However, though its overall feature package is quite impressive, we would have liked to have seen more architectural tools.
+However, though its overall feature package is quite impressive, we would like to see a lifetime subscription option.
+Right now you can only get an annual subscription, which can be frustrating if you'd like to pay for the software upfront.
+Still, it is deserving of its spot in our roundup of the best CAD software (opens in new tab).

 What makes SketchUp Pro unique is Trimble's 3D Warehouse, which is full of thousands of 3D models you can download.
 This gives you access to plenty of shared files and a growing number of designs.